New York Slave Revolt of 1712

-The New York Slave Revolt of 1712 was an uprising in New York City, in the Province of New York, of 23 Black slaves.
+The New York Slave Revolt of 1712 was an uprising in New York City, in the Province of New York, of 23 Black enslaved people.
+The population consisted of a low 6,000 -8,000 people in which 1,000 of them were slaves.
 They killed nine whites and injured another six before they were stopped.
-More than 70 black people were arrested and jailed.
+More than 70 blacks were arrested and jailed.
 Of these, 27 were put on trial, and 21 convicted and executed.